singh1114/pythonprogramming/_posts/2020-10-25-scheduling-a-tweet-using-python-and-django.md

 * tweet - The tweet itself
 * tweet_at - When does someone want to tweet.
-* created_at - A datetime thing to know when you created the data entry( very helpful for debugging stuff).
+* created_at - A datetime thing to know when you created the data entry( very helpful for debugging purposes).
 * send - Whether the tweet was sent or not.

 ## Scheduling